Skip to main content

 Patients considering Dysport should have realistic expectations and understand that while the results are temporary, they can be maintained with regular follow up treatments.
 Discuss any health concerns, medications, or major events you have coming up with your provider to ensure timing and safety.

-How to Prepare for Dysport
+How to Prepare for Your Dysport Treatment

 To get the best results and reduce potential side effects, avoid blood thinning medications, alcohol, and certain supplements like fish oil or vitamin E during the week prior to treatment.
 Stay well-hydrated and follow any specific guidelines provided by your healthcare provider.